How much do the MBA and MAcc programs cost?

 Why should I enroll in the MBA program at Oklahoma Christian University?

-Our MBA program is the result of the vision of many business professionals who saw the need for a graduate business program for working adults offering a practical, real-world approach to business.
+OC meets the needs of working adults with a quick, customizable MBA program featuring rigorous training, personal service, and valuable connections to take your career to the next level.
 Our curriculum identifies quality, innovation, practicality, entrepreneurship, leadership, communication skills, and ethics as key components of the Graduate School of Business.
 Traditional business courses such as accounting, economics, finance, and marketing further enhance the curriculum.

 Why should I enroll in the MAcc program at Oklahoma Christian University?